VioletViolaVi/Milestone-Project-1/README.md

 - Responsiveness:
    1. Using chrome development tools, display the website at different screen sizes starting at 320px and slowly drag the side of the screen to the right to gradually increase the size of the display screen.
    2. When gradually increasing the size of the display screen using chrome development tools, check that the whole website across all its pages, is still legible to the user in terms of the: font size of the text, images and the sign up buttons, being adequate enough for the user to see and read.
-   3. When gradually increasing the size of the display screen using chrome development tools, ensure that on smaller device screen sizes, such as mobiles and tablets, the navigation bar is shown to be collapsed with only the company name and the bars icon at opposite ends to each other, on it.
+   3. When gradually increasing the size of the display screen using chrome development tools, ensure that on smaller device screen sizes, such as mobiles and tablets, the Bootstrap navigation bar is shown to be collapsed with only the company name and the Font Awesome bars icon at opposite ends to each other, on it.
    4. Click on the bars icon to see if a dropdown menu appears with all the different website links, when on smaller screen sizes.
    5. When gradually increasing the size of the display screen using chrome development tools, ensure that once the laptop screen size has been reached, the collapsed navigation bar opens out so all the website links can be viewed across the top to the screen.
 The name BusyBakes, should be presented under the opened out navigation bar.
-   6. Using chrome development tools, increase the size of the display screen on the testimonials' page to ensure that from 320px - 767px, the images are displayed in a single column.
+   6. Using chrome development tools, increase the size of the display screen on the testimonials page to ensure that from 320px - 767px, the images are displayed in a single column, using Bootstrap's column attribute.
 Once the screen size reaches 768px, the images should display with two at the top and one at the bottom; per testimonial.
 Also check the screen at 992px to ensure the images line up next to each other, in a single row, per testimonial.
-   7. Using chrome development tools, increase the size of the display screen on the schedule page to ensure that from 320px - 767px, all the schedule boxes are shown in a single column.
+   7. Using chrome development tools, increase the size of the display screen on the schedule page to ensure that from 320px - 767px, all the schedule boxes are shown in a single column, using Bootstrap's column attribute.
 Once the screen size reaches 768px, check that the first schedule box detailing the different types of classes, remains on top by itself on a single row and the four boxes containing the days and times line up with two on the next row down and the other two on the next row below that.
    8. Use the W3C Markup Validation Service to check that there are no other coding issues with the website when ensuring responsiveness.